logicmonitor/lm-powershell-module/Documentation/Export-LMDeviceConfigBackup.md

 ```

 ### -InstanceNameFilter
-Regex filter to use to filter out Instance names used for discovery, defaults to "running|current|PaloAlto".
+A regex filter to use for filtering Instance names.
+Defaults to "running|current|PaloAlto".

 ```yaml
 Type: Regex